willigarneau/procedural-city/README.md

 <b>OpenGL</b>

-You can find the last version of OpenCV by following this [link](https://www.opengl.org/)
+You can find the last version of OpenGL by following this [link](https://www.opengl.org/)

 <b>FreeGlut</b>